zubkov-andrei/pg_profile/README.md

 # pg_profile
 This extension for PostgreSQL helps you to find out most resource intensive activities in your PostgreSQL database.
-This is a very first alpha version and it of course contains some bugs.
-If you'll find one, send me a feedback.
+This extension is in beta-testing state.
 ## Concepts
 This extension is based on standard statistics views of PostgreSQL.
 It is written in pl/pgsql and doesn't need any external libraries or software, but PostgreSQL database itself, and a cron-like tool performing periodic tasks.
 Initially developed and tested on PostgreSQL 9.6, but may work in previous versions too (not tested).